rohansimha02/CoMotionDatabase/README.md

 ## Project Overview

-An automated financial reporting system built for CoMotion startup incubator to streamline the generation of startup invoice and billing reports.
-This tool integrates with Nexudus API to fetch financial data and generate Excel reports for startup companies housed within the incubator.
+An automated financial reporting system built for oMotion Startup Incubator to streamline the generation of startup invoice and billing reports.
+This tool integrates with Nexudus API to fetch financial data and generate reports for startups housed within the incubator.

-**Real-world Impact**: This system was actively used at CoMotion startup incubator to automate financial reporting processes, reducing manual data processing time from hours to minutes for incubator staff.
+**Real-world Impact**: This system was actively used at the CoMotion Startup Incubator to automate financial reporting processes, reducing manual data processing time from hours to minutes for incubator staff.

 ## Key Features